Viperion’s healbot (Devout Cleric build in Mod 17)

 Mod 16 has been quite a twist of the game but some players do like the changes we’ve been presented.
 Myself included.
 I have adjusted my cleric’s support play-style from a buffer bot to a heal bot.

 Mod 17 brings further complexity for the life of healers.
 Powers costs are now higher and their healing potency is reduced.
-The Tower of the Mad Mage trial (ToMM) challenged healers as well in every possible way.
+The Tower of the Mad Mage trial (ToMM) challenges healers as well in every possible way.

 In this guide we will be covering the following topics: